 - Just before the flood, God decreed a reduction of lifespan from 900+ years to approximately 120 years.
 This will be referred to as the second curse.
 (Genesis 6:3, Genesis 11)’

 ‘The Biblical model states everything was very good in the beginning and as a result of sin there were two distinct curses.
 These curses affected both lifespan and quality of life.
 It is reasonable to assume that these curses were expressed by means of DNA mutations.
 DNA is considered to be a language and it follows that God would use it as an instrument of control, much like our modern voice control systems.
 This would result in an explosion of DNA mutations at the time of each curse.

 In the beginning… there were no human genetic mutations.
 After the first curse, there was a sudden explosion of genetic mutations, some of which gave us mortality; these cannot be identified since they are in everyone and there is no variation.
 However, there also were those mutations which varied from individual to individual, for example, genetic disease.
 These mutations resided in pre-flood man and passed on to modern man.

-Then, just before the flood, in 2400 B.C., [10,837 BCE] came the second curse.
+Then, just before the flood, in 2400 B.C., [10,837 BCE according to an unconventional chronology] came the second curse.
 This would also be apparent in a sudden explosion of mutations.
 These mutations would be in the entire genome, but most certainly in the mitochondrial genome due to the close connection between mitochondria and lifespan (Masoro, E., 2011).